-The Police Department maintains an up-to-date roster of all authorized individuals (including cell and home telephone numbers) and certified users at each district location, and sends a copy of the roster to the President's Office annually.
-The Police Department ensures authorized individuals and certified users complete an annual training refresher course provided by the Police Department.
+The Police Department maintains an up-to-date roster of all authorized individuals (including cell and home telephone numbers).
+The Police Department ensures authorized individuals complete an annual training refresher course provided by the Police Department.

-Prior to activating the EWS, the authorized individual should consider the following:
+Before activating the EWS, the authorized individual should consider the following:

-- 1. Is this a situation where life is in jeopardy and will timely notification protect human life? - 2.
-Is this a situation where public safety is in jeopardy and timely notification may protect the safety of the CAC community? - 3.
+- 1. Is this a situation where life is in jeopardy, and will timely notification protect human life? - 2.
+Is this a situation where public safety is in jeopardy, and timely notification may protect the safety of the CAC community? - 3.
 Is this a situation that requires the immediate evacuation of a campus building, multiple buildings, or an entire campus? - 4.
-Is this a situation involving an emergency outside a campus, but so near so near one as to affect public safety, and timely notification may protect the safety of the CAC community?
+Is this a situation involving an emergency near or adjacent to a campus and timely notification may protect the safety of the CAC community?

 If the answer is yes to any of the above questions, then the EWS should be activated.
-It is possible that an emergency may occur of such severity that immediate activation of the EWS is necessary to ensure immediate preservation of human life.
-In such cases, a certified user may activate the EWS if an authorized individual is not present or if attempting to contact an authorized individual will create an unacceptable delay.
+An emergency may occur of such severity that immediate activation of the EWS is necessary to ensure the immediate preservation of human life.
+In such cases, a certified user may activate the EWS if an authorized individual is not present or attempting to contact an authorized individual will create an unacceptable delay.
 In such instances, the certified user will make every attempt to contact an authorized individual immediately after EWS activation to ensure notification.

-Currently, the college uses email and the Alertus system as its methods for distributing emergency warning messages.
-All employees and students are provided with an email address and there is no need to sign up for receiving the messages via email.
+Currently, the College uses email, the Alertus, and RAVE ALERT systems to distribute emergency warning messages.
+All employees and students are provided with an email address, and there is no need to sign up to receive the notifications via email.
 An authorized individual must determine the content of any emergency email messages.
 The Alertus messages are premade to fit most reasonably foreseeable emergencies.
+The RAVE ALERT is the leading FedRAMP-authorized mass notification system enabling governments, organizations, institutions and schools to quickly and reliably send messages, including desktop notifications, in just three clicks.
 Any additional information or updated information will be sent to the employees and students via email.
-Currently, the college does not have a written policy on distributing emergency information to the public living near campus, parents, etc.
+Currently, the College does not have a written policy on distributing emergency information to the public living near campus, parents, etc.

-System of Use Primary Message Creator Secondary Message Creator Authority for approving and sending messages Primary Message Sender Backup message sender Primary Email Chief of Police Police Lieutenant/Sergeant Chief of Police Chief of Police Police Lieutenant/Sergeant Alertus System Messages are premade Lieutenant/ Sergeant Chief of Police Lieutenant/Sergeant Any authorized user Any authorized user Any authorized user
+System of Use Primary Message Creator Secondary Message Creator Authority for approving Primary Message Sender Backup message sender Primary Email Chief of Police, Exec.
+Dir.
+PR and Marketing or their designee Police Lieutenant/ Sergeant Chief of Police Chief of Police Police Lieutenant/ Sergeant